rachelesmee/website/index.md

 See also our [guidelines page](foss4gukguidelines.html){:target="_newpage"} for information on setting up a FOSS4GUK event.

-**Call for volunteers to organise an event in 2020!**
+**FOSS4GUK 2020 Online**

+We will be hosting FOSS4GUK Online at the end of May or the beginning of June.
+We are currently working out the details of the event and the tech stuff and will confirm more details soon.

+Please submit talks or demos for FOSS4G UK Online [here](https://docs.google.com/forms/d/e/1FAIpQLSe_1Hs7RGp1sx7sPAB2KMBanDW36ELkxHJE8nl5_3iMnVivjg/viewform){:target="_newpage"}"}

-If you're interested in organising either a single-day event of some kind, or fancy trying your hands at FOSS4GUK 2020 then contact us on the mailing list.
+If you want to volunteer to help in some way please contact us on the mailing list.

 ### News